raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 # RaspberryPi-HomeKeeper

-If you are Korean and want to use KaKao Talk instead of android push service, please see '카톡 보내기.md'.</br>
+If you are Korean and want to use KaKao Talk instead of android push service, please see [카톡 보내기.md](https://github.com/raspberry-pi-maker/RaspberryPi-HomeKeeper/blob/master/%EC%B9%B4%ED%86%A1%EB%B3%B4%EB%82%B4%EA%B8%B0.md).</br>
 The other day, when I came back home, I found that the window is opend by someone.
 Perhaps he(maybe thief) opened the window for looking around the house.
 Fortunately, the thief did not steal anything.
 I decided to make a video monitoring system that automatically alarms to me when it catches unnormal signs.</br>